 We saw that in the ads.

 Rex enlists his buddies, all of whom work for the same tabloid, Paparazzi, to invent whatever slander they like to destroy Bo as a matter of intent and everyone else as a matter of sales.
 Nothing is too low, nothing is off limits, and the crew shows passion and gusto in going after Bo.
 Some of the Hollywood folk try to tell Bo to relax.
 Sleazy press is one of the wages of fame.
 But such reasoning was never good enough for Sean Penn or Tim Robbins so to hell with that.
-Bo briefly attempts to ignore Rex, which only leaves the man seething, until we arrive (within 15 minutes no less) at the Lady Di scene and Merry Mishaps occur.
+Bo briefly attempts to ignore Rex, which only leaves the man seething, until we arrive (within the first 15 minutes of the movie, no less) at the Lady Di scene and Merry Mishaps occur.

 We saw that and so on.

 Even after this tragedy, the paparazzi are still not through with Bo.
-They hound him in the hospital, they harass him at his home, and at every turn the police are powerless to stop them.
+They hound him in the hospital, they harass him at his home, and amazingly at every turn the police are powerless to stop them.

 So the only angle left is for Bo to take the law in his own hands, naturally.